What is a Neighborhood Association?

 What do the dues cover?

 Dues are only $15 a year.
-They go to support the usual operating expenses, which include our PO Box, website, postage, copies, meeting refreshments, and printing costs.
-Dues also cover corporation fees and our membership in Tampa Homeowners an Association of Neighborhoods (THAN).
+They go to support the usual operating expenses, which include our PO Box, website, postage, copies, meeting refreshments, printing costs, and inclusion in our newsletter and upcoming events.
+Dues also cover corporation fees, our membership in Tampa Homeowners Association of Neighborhoods (THAN) and enables you to vote in executive board elections.

 If you believe in the mission of the BBNA, you are more than welcome to contribute more than your dues.
 Doing so helps your volunteers continue to make the neighborhood a better place.